wazuh/wazuh-documentation/source/user-manual/agent-enrollment/troubleshooting.rst

 In the list below you can access the different cases included in this troubleshooting section:

-- :ref:`troubleshooting-testing-communication`
+- :ref:`troubleshooting-testing-communication`.
-- :ref:`troubleshooting-authentication-error`
+- :ref:`troubleshooting-authentication-error`.
-- :ref:`troubleshooting-invalid-agent-name`
+- :ref:`troubleshooting-invalid-agent-name`.
-- :ref:`troubleshooting-unable-to-read-ca-certificate-file`
+- :ref:`troubleshooting-unable-to-read-ca-certificate-file`.
-- :ref:`troubleshooting-unable-to-read-private-key-file`
+- :ref:`troubleshooting-unable-to-read-private-key-file`.
-- :ref:`troubleshooting-unable-to-read-certificate-file`
+- :ref:`troubleshooting-unable-to-read-certificate-file`.
-- :ref:`troubleshooting-invalid-password`
+- :ref:`troubleshooting-invalid-password`.

 .. _troubleshooting-testing-communication: